 “Now I get to bring that love to Caspar Creek, and I’m very excited.
 I’m excited to return to the classroom, but more so to be doing it in such a beautiful, nurturing environment while expanding my teaching to include Waldorf methods.”

-Sarah Cullar joined Caspar Creek in 2018, heading up the Kindergarten and grade one program, moving to grades 2-3 beginning with the 2019-2020 school year.
+Sarah Cullar joined Caspar Creek in 2018, heading up the Kindergarten and grade one program, and leads the grades 2-5 team beginning with the 2019-2020 school year.

 Chelsy Rose Thompson

 “I am so blessed to be a part of this community, where my daughters had their own start with the wonder of Waldorf.
 With joy and rhythm this play-based and nature-oriented curriculum is introduced to our little ones.